binhex/documentation/docker/guides/vpn.md

 Most VPN providers have a set of credentials that are used to authenticate with OpenVPN and/or Wireguard, if your VPN provider embeds the authentication into the OpenVPN/Wireguard configuration file then leave ```VPN_USER``` and ```VPN_PASS``` credentials blank.

 ## **Configuration options**<br>
-So onto configuration of the container, the following is a description of each env var key and values:
+So onto configuration of the container, the following is a description of each env var key and value:

 **Key Name:** ```VPN_ENABLED```<br>
 **Description:** Fairly self explanatory, if you set this to 'yes' then a VPN tunnel connection will be attempted, set to no and you will run the application with no VPN protection.<br>